geonetwork/core-doc-sources/eng/developer/source/mef/index.rst

 #.  *metadata.xml*: this file contains the metadata itself, in XML format.
 The
-    text encoding of the metadata is that one specified into the XML declaration.
+    text encoding of the metadata (eg. UTF-8) is specified in the XML declaration.

 #.  *info.xml*: this is a special XML file which contains information related
-    to the metadata but that cannot be stored into it.
-Examples of such information are the creation date, the last change date, privileges on the metadata and so on.
-Now this information is related to the GeoNetwork’s architecture.
+    to the metadata (metadata about the metadata).
+Examples of the information in the info.xml file are: creation date, modification date, privileges This information is needed by GeoNetwork.

 #.  *public*: this is a directory used to store the metadata thumbnails and
     other public files.
-There are no restrictions on the images’ format but it is strongly recommended to use the portable network graphics (PNG), the JPEG or the GIF formats.
+There are no restrictions on the image format but it is strongly recommended to use the portable network graphics (PNG), JPEG or GIF format.

 #.  *private*: this is a directory used to store all data (maps, shape files
-    etc...) associated to the metadata.
-Files in this directory are *private* in the sense that an authorisation is required to access them.
+    etc...) uploaded with the metadata in the GeoNetwork editor.
+Files in this directory are *private* in the sense that authorisation is required to access them.
 There are no restrictions on the file types that can be stored into this directory.

-Any other file or directory present into the MEF file should be ignored by readers that don’t recognise them.
+Any other file or directory present in the MEF file should be ignored by readers that don’t recognise them.
 This allows actors to add custom extensions to the MEF file.

-A MEF file can have empty public and private folders depending on the export format, which can be:
+A MEF file can have empty public and private folders depending upon the export format, which can be:

 #.  *simple*: both public and private are omitted.